 Download a copy of this statement

 It is incumbent on QinetiQ Group plc and its subsidiaries ("QinetiQ") that it grows its overseas business in a way which is both compliant with relevant legislation and reflective of best industry practice.

-QinetiQ is subject to relevant legislation of the various countries in, and with which it transacts, including (but not limited to):
+QinetiQ is subject to relevant legislation of the various countries in, and with which we transact, including (but not limited to):

-Within QinetiQ, Head of Commercial (Trade Solutions), reporting to QinetiQ Chief Finance Officer, is responsible for ensuring compliance with applicable export control regulations.
-The relevant mandatory policy statement, procedures, and practices are published on QinetiQ’s Operating Framework.
+Within QinetiQ, Group Director of ITC is responsible for ensuring compliance with applicable export control regulations.
+The relevant mandatory policy statement, procedures, and practices are published on QinetiQ's Operating Framework.

 Failure to comply could adversely affect national and international interests and potentially subject the company and individuals to serious penalties and reputational damage.